For urgent consular assistance call

 If you're not insured, you may have to pay many thousands of dollars up-front for medical care.

 Consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Consider whether you may be in a vulnerable category for COVID-19.

 See your doctor or travel clinic to:

-Do this at least 8 weeks before you leave.
+Do this at least eight weeks before you leave.

 Mental health services in Cambodia are extremely limited and expensive.
-Certain medications can be difficult to purchase, and be less effective due to the heat or stomach issues travellers may experience.
+Certain medications can be difficult to purchase and be less effective due to the heat or stomach issues travellers may experience.
 Consider your personal mental health needs carefully before travelling.

 More information: